 Targeted cellular therapies that address the complexities of the immune system and its various disease mechanisms

-Kyverna’s synReg T cells are a synthetic version of Regulatory T Cells (Tregs), powerful natural immune cells that suppress autoimmune disease through multiple immunosuppressive mechanisms. synReg T cells are engineered from patient or healthy donor T lymphocytes and are genetically reprogrammed to enable them to navigate to diseased tissues and to then suppress the pathogenic properties of autoreactive immune cells. synReg T cells can also be programmed to produce novel therapeutic molecules that further enhance their disease-modifying properties over natural Tregs.
+Kyverna’s synReg T cells are a synthetic version of Regulatory T Cells (Tregs), powerful natural immune cells that suppress autoimmune disease through multiple immunosuppressive mechanisms. synReg T cells are engineered from patient T lymphocytes and are genetically reprogrammed to enable them to navigate to diseased tissues and to then suppress the pathogenic properties of autoreactive immune cells.
+We anticipate that in the future synReg T cells could also be engineered from healthy donor T lymphocytes.
+In addition, synReg T cells can be programmed to produce novel therapeutic molecules that further enhance their disease-modifying properties over natural Tregs.

 Under a license agreement with Gilead/Kite, Kyverna is using the synNotch technology to develop synNotch CAR T cells (chimeric antigen receptor T cells) for autoimmune diseases.
 The synNotch receptor offers a very direct and simple mechanism of signal transduction.
 Engagement of the synNotch receptor with its ligand releases the intracellular domain of synNotch, which then acts as a transcriptional regulator to control the expression of a second circuit component, such as a CAR receptor.
 Leveraging synNotch technology, a synthetic gene expression system that responds to specified external cues, we are engineering synNotch CAR T cells with a logic circuit to recognize pathogenic cells.
 The synNotch technology can be used to trigger T cell activation at a specific cell, within a specific tissue, or within an inflamed environment.